titania-research-labs/mev-tokyo/README.md

   - (To be added as confirmed)

 #### Aug 26 (Mon): Application DAY
-- Content related to application incentives such as Sequencing (Based Preconfirmation, L2 sequencing),intents, LVR and DEX.
+- Content related to application incentives such as Sequencing (Based Preconfirmation, L2 sequencing), intents, LVR and DEX.
 - Speakers: 4 people
   - ([Yuki](https://x.com/ballsyalchemist),・・・)